January 2025 Gaza war ceasefire

 A hostages-and-prisoners exchange and armistice between Israel and Hamas-led Palestinian militant groups in the Gaza Strip took effect from 19 January to 18 March 2025, during the Gaza war.
-It included eight rounds of hostages-and-prisoners exchanges between Israel and Hamas.
+It included eight rounds of hostage-and-prisoner exchanges between Israel and Hamas.

-The initial proposal was a serial initiative in three stages, beginning with a six-week ceasefire and including the release of all Israelis being held hostage in Gaza in exchange for hundreds of Palestinians being held by Israel, an end to the war, Israel's withdrawal from the Gaza Strip, and a reconstruction process that would last from three to five years.
-The proposal was first drafted by mediators from the United States, Egypt, and Qatar, accepted by Hamas on 5 May 2024, and presented by U.S. president Joe Biden on 31 May.
-On 10 June, the United Nations Security Council supported it as Resolution 2735.
-Later in 2024, Israeli prime minister Benjamin Netanyahu was accused of hindering the proposal while some US officials accused Hamas of the same.
-After he was elected, United States president-elect Donald Trump joined Biden in pressuring the Israeli side to accept a similar proposal.
-A variation of the proposal was agreed to by Israel and Hamas on 15 January 2025.
-On 17 January, the deal was signed by its negotiators, and it was approved by the Israeli security cabinet and later the full Israeli cabinet.
+The initial proposal included three stages, beginning with a six-week ceasefire and the release of all Israelis and Palestinians by both parties, an end to the war, Israel's withdrawal from the Gaza Strip, and a reconstruction plan.
+The proposal was first drafted by mediators from the United States, Egypt, and Qatar, accepted by Hamas on 5 May 2024.
+On 10 June, the UN Security Council supported it as Resolution 2735.
+Later in 2024, Israeli prime minister Benjamin Netanyahu rejected a permanent ceasefire, while some US officials also accused Hamas of hindering the proposal.
+President-elect Donald Trump joined President Biden in pressuring Israel to accept a similar proposal.
+A variation of the proposal was accepted by Israel and Hamas on 15 January 2025.
+On 17 January, the deal was signed and approved by the Security Cabinet of Israel and later the full Cabinet of Israel.

-During the first stage, Hamas released 33 hostages (mostly men 50 or over and women), in exchange for Israel releasing 30–50 Palestinians (starting with children and women) for every Israeli released.
-During the first stage, Israel allowed "sufficient" quantities of humanitarian aid, allowed displaced Palestinians to return to their homes and started to make a phased withdrawal from Gaza.
-During the first stage of the ceasefire, talks were supposed to begin between both parties for a more permanent cessation of hostilities.
-In the second stage, Israel would accept a permanent ceasefire and Hamas would then release the remaining living male hostages, both civilians and soldiers, for an exchange of Palestinian prisoners.
+During the first stage, in exchange of the release of 30–50 Palestinians prisoners for every Israeli released, Hamas released 33 hostages.
+Israel agreed to provide "intensive and sufficient" quantities of humanitarian aid, allow displaced Palestinians to return home and begin a phased withdrawal from Gaza.
+In the second stage, Israel would accept a permanent ceasefire and Hamas would release the remaining living male hostages, both civilians and soldiers, for an exchange of Palestinian prisoners.
 In the third stage, the remains of deceased Israeli hostages would be released.
 Under the 5 May proposal, Israel would commit to lifting the blockade on the Gaza Strip, but this commitment was not present in the 31 May proposal.